zuozhenggh/learning-library/data-management-library/database/graph/graph-server-client/manually-deploy-and-use-on-compute/provision-free-tier-adb/provision-free-tier-adb.md

 ### Prerequisites

-* An <a href="https://www.oracle.com/cloud/free/" target="\_blank">Oracle Cloud account</a>.
+* An [Oracle Cloud account](https://www.oracle.com/cloud/free/).
 You may use your own cloud account, a cloud account that you obtained through a trial, a Free Tier account, or a training account whose details were given to you by an Oracle instructor.

 ## **STEP 1**: Choose ATP from the Services Menu